-Steven Boyer, Richard Easton and More Set for Manhattan Theatre Club's THE EXPLORERS CLUB, May 2013
+Steven Boyer, Richard Easton and More Set for Manhattan Theatre Club's THE EXPLORERS CLUB, Beg.
+Tonight

-Lynne Meadow (Artistic Director), Barry Grove (Executive Producer), and Mandy Greenfield (Artistic Producer) have announced that THE EXPLORERS CLUB, the world premiere comedy by Tony nominee Nell Benjamin (Legally Blonde), will be directed by Marc Bruni (Ordinary Days, Old Jews Telling Jokes) featuring Obie Award winner Steven Boyer and Tony Award winner Richard Easton.
+Lynne Meadow (Artistic Director), Barry Grove (Executive Producer), and Mandy Greenfield (Artistic Producer) previously announced that The Explorers Club, the world premiere comedy by Tony nominee Nell Benjamin (Legally Blonde), will be directed by Marc Bruni (Ordinary Days, Old Jews Telling Jokes) featuring Obie Award winner Steven Boyer and Tony Award winner Richard Easton.

-THE EXPLORERS CLUB will Mark Easton’s second appearance as a part of MTC’s 2012-2013 season.
-This fall, he will appear as Rossini in MTC’s upcoming New York premiere of GOLDEN AGE.
+THE EXPLORERS CLUB is Mark Easton's second appearance as a part of MTC's 2012-2013 season.
+This fall, appeared as Rossini in MTC's New York premiere of GOLDEN AGE.
 Easton received a 2001 Tony for Best Actor in a Play for The Invention of Love.
 Steven Boyer received a 2012 Obie Award for his performance in Hand to God.
-In THE EXPLORERS CLUB, Easton will play Professor Sloane and Boyer will play Professor Walling, both members of the Explorers Club.
+In The Explorers Club, Easton plays Professor Sloane and Boyer plays Professor Walling, both members of The Explorers Club.

-THE EXPLORERS CLUB will begin previews on Tuesday, May 14 and open Tuesday, June 4.
+THE EXPLORERS CLUB begins previews tonight, May 14 and open Tuesday, June 4.

 London, 1879.
 The prestigious Explorers Club faces the worst crisis in their history: their acting president wants to admit a woman, and their bartender is terrible.
 True, the female candidate is brilliant, beautiful, and has discovered a legendary Lost City, but the decision to let in a woman could shake the very foundation of the British Empire, and how do you make such a decision without a decent drink?
 Grab your safety goggles for some very mad science involving deadly cobras, irate Irishmen, and the occasional airship.